pustotnik/zenmake/docs/buildconf.rst

     :db-format: Set format for internal ZenMake db/cache files.
                 Use one of possible values: ``py``, ``pickle``, ``msgpack``.

                 The value ``py`` means text file with python syntax.
-It's not fastest format but it's human readable one.
+It is not fastest format but it is human readable one.

                 The value ``pickle`` means python pickle binary format.
 It has good performance and python always supports this format.